 Individual Retirement Accounts (IRA) are investing tools that help an individual save for retirement in a tax efficient manner.
-There are many variants of IRAs such as Traditional IRAs, Roth IRAs, SIMPLE IRAs, 401(k) IRAs etc., but they are primarily grouped into Traditional IRAs and Roth IRAs.
-The form of IRA holds importance depending on the expected age of retirement, financial goals and tax bracket of the individual.
+There are many variants of IRAs such as Traditional IRAs, Roth IRAs, SIMPLE IRAs, 401(k) IRAs, and others.
+Each type of IRA has eligibility requirements.
+The most commonly used IRAs are Traditional IRAs and Roth IRAs.

 You get the advantage of tax-free contributions when you invest through Traditional IRAs.
-The most significant advantage of a Traditional IRA is that any taxes on your investment are deferred up to the time when you pull out money from the account.
+The most significant advantage of a Traditional IRA is that any taxes on your earnings are deferred up to the time that you withdraw funds from the IRA.
 This is a powerful compounding factor.

 Investing in Traditional & Roth IRAs

-Every form of investment has its inherent strengths and weaknesses.
-It is essential to look at the fine print and create a structure which is powered to maximize your portfolio size and minimize the tax bill.
+Every form of IRA has strengths and weaknesses.
+It is essential to fully understand your investments, tax sheltering vehicles, and to create a structure that will maximize your portfolio size and minimize the tax bill.
 As an early retiree, it is critical that you have your retirement planning figured out.

 Pros of Traditional IRAs

 - Funded with pre-tax monies (or tax-deductible funds)

 - No income limits to get started (higher or lower both)